Timception/zmk-pointing-acceleration-alpha/README.md

 ### Hardware Settings

 - `sensor-dpi`: (Default: 800)
-  - DPI/CPI setting of your mouse sensor
+  - DPI/CPI setting of your pointing device sensor
   - Used for automatic sensitivity scaling
   - Common values: 400, 800, 1200, 1600, 3200 DPI
   - Higher DPI sensors will have reduced sensitivity to maintain consistent feel